ttlock/iOS_TTLock_Demo_Deprecated/README.md

 1.If you need to call many bluetooth interfaces at the same time ,you must call the following interface after the previous interface callback.

-Such as,you want to open the lock ,and  calibrate time.
+Such as,you want to unlock ,and  calibrate time.

 #### Wrong demonstration